aikosham/diffusion/README.md

 The `ipynb` file is a Python Notebook for experimentation.

-The `.mat` file is the Matlab equivalent
+The `.M` file is the Matlab equivalent